Teo-ShaoWei/obsidian-image-gallery/README.md

 # Obsidian Image Gallery
 Obsidian Image Gallery is a zero setup masonry image gallery for [Obsidian](https://obsidian.md/).

+I edited this to fit my unique use case, which is to configure the `lightgallery`.
+The configuration would make the settings uglier, which might not be suitable for the original plugin.

 **Table of Contents**
 - [Requirements](#requirements)
 - [Usage](#usage)